nju-websoft/BootEA/README.md

 If you use this model or code, please cite it as follows:
 _Zequn Sun, Wei Hu, Qingheng Zhang, Yuzhong Qu.
 [Bootstrapping Entity Alignment with Knowledge Graph Embedding](https://www.ijcai.org/proceedings/2018/0611.pdf).
 In: IJCAI 2018._

+## Links
+The following links point to some recent work that uses our datasets:

+Qingheng Zhang, et al. [Multi-view Knowledge Graph Embedding for Entity Alignment.]() In: IJCAI.
+2019.